ink0rr/lazuli/README.md

 ### In Regolith

-Install the filter
+Install the filter:

 ```
 regolith install github.com/ink0rr/regolith-filters/lazuli
 ```

-The filter will look for `.ts` files in the `./packs/data/lazuli/export/` folder and get the default export.
+The filter will look for any `.ts` files inside the `./packs/data/lazuli/export/` folder and get the default export.

 ```ts
 import { createEntity } from "https://deno.land/x/lazuli/mod.ts";